kguzek/guzek-uk-liveseries-server/README.md

 5. Run the application!

     ```bash
-    sudo docker compose up
+    sudo docker compose up -d
     ```

     This will also automatically install the dependencies, MariaDB server and Transmission torrent client.
 The default location for your downloaded files is `/data/transmission/downloads/complete`.
-To stop the application, you can type <kbd>Control</kbd>+<kbd>C</kbd> (recommended) or stop it from another terminal from the project directory using the `down` command.
+You can use the `down` command to stop the application.

     ```bash
     sudo docker compose down
     ```

+    Note: if you have the Docker daemon set to start automatically on boot, this application will start with it.
+Using `down` will **not** disable this behaviour.

 ### Manual installation